How to crop a video on a Mac

 How do I crop a video on a Mac for free?

-Use Crisp: drop your clip in, pick the Crop lane (or type "crop out the black bars" or "crop in a bit"), choose the mode, and press Crop.
-It crops the clip and keeps the audio in sync, entirely on your Mac, with no account, no upload and no watermark.
+Use Crisp: drop your clip in, select the clip and type it in the prompt bar (or type "crop out the black bars" or "crop in a bit"), choose the mode, and press Crop.
+It crops the clip and keeps the audio in sync, entirely on your Mac, with no account, no upload.

 How do I remove black bars / letterbox from a video?